 ‘Tis this season for long lines at the baggage claim, crowded airports and bustling hotel lobbies.
-And because of the mix of wintry weather and increased number of people headed over the river and through the woods to grandma’s house, holiday travel is almost certainly a harried event.
-According to a recent survey, 20% of holiday flights taking off from the 25 busiest airports were delayed or cancelled in the past five years.
+Holiday travel is almost certainly a harried event.
+According to a recent survey, 20% of holiday flights taking off from the 25 busiest airports were delayed or canceled in the past five years.

-While you can’t do much about airlines overbooking flights or Mother Nature stirring up a holiday Nor’easter, you can keep these tips in mind to trim the cost of your holly-day travel.
+While you can’t do much about airlines overbooking flights or Mother Nature, you can keep these tips in mind to trim the cost of your holiday travel.

 Membership to Costco, BJ’s or Sam’s Club is good for more than jumbo jars of pickles and enough toilet paper for a small army.
-Your membership card may allow you to book travel through the warehouse’s travel portals that feature member-only discounts on airfare, lodging and rental cars, cruises and activities.
+Your membership card may allow you to book travel through the warehouse’s travel portals that feature member-only discounts on airfare, lodging, rental cars, cruises, and activities.
 For instance, Costco often features deals for up to 20% off rooms at Hyatt and Best Western properties.
 Members can also find discounted car rental opportunities.

 Also, Costco’s got a really great Visa credit card with lots of benefits if you’re thinking of going to one of these warehouses to spend.